Clathrina coriacea: Anatomy

 This three-dimensional calcareous sponge species occurs as flat white or yellow encrustations and can also be found with grey, pale rose or orange colors.
 The sponge ranges from 1 cm to 3 cm in diameter with a central osculum and close inspection reveals a tightly-knit latticework of tubes.
 The calcareous spicules are all of a similar shape, three-rayed triactines.
 The equiangular triradiate spicules have spicule ray junctions that are planar with large dimensions.
 The tight tubes form a delicate common oscule and the skeleton is made of the calcareous spicules.
 At younger ages the species are thin and when mature they are soft with tight tubes.

 Habitat

 Environment

-his is largely a shallow-water species though it has been recorded at depths of up to 650 m.
+This is largely a shallow-water species though it has been recorded at depths of up to 650 m.
 The substrate is often rock but this sponge is also common on kelp holdfasts and on other sponge species.
 The sponge is normally found with Dendrodoa grossularia in caves and canyons, but can also be located on the shore on rocks.
 Additionally, the sponge can be found in dense amounts with Dendrodoa in gullies and tunnels encountering wave-surges.
 This calcareous sponge species can also be found in mud banks.